Skip to main content

 interface ModelConfig {

-tableName: string; // Database table name (required)
+tableName: string; // Data table name (required)

 datasetCode: string; // Dataset code (required, unique identifier)